 For some time now, full-on power brows have been on their way out.
 I’m talking the sort of heavily drawn, highly arched, HD-style brows that we would spend hours agonising over just a few years ago.
 However, a new sort of power brow appears to be emerging for 2021.
 Sitting somewhere between the fluffed-up brow we saw dominate 2020 and the bold brow of yesterday, the new power brow is full and big but still soft and feathery.
 I’m excited to master this one.

 Feathered hair is set to be big for 2021 thanks to its zero-fuss nature.
-While I’m all for soft but choppy layers throughout, the thing I’m really excited for next year is the return of the feathered fringe.
+While I’m all for soft but choppy layers throughout, the thing I’m really excited for this year is the return of the feathered fringe.
 While blunt, glossy styles are too high-maintenance for a time when salons might be closed for months at a time, wispy, feathered styles can work, even when grown out.
 Keep ends nourished with an oil and create texture with volume sprays.

-Like so many others, I wasn’t able to escape to the sunshine this year, so I’m swooning over bronzed, sun-kissed looks.
+Like so many others, I wasn’t able to escape to the sunshine last year, so I’m swooning over bronzed, sun-kissed looks.
 Maybe as an intentional protest, maybe just by accident through overcompensating, deep, matte, sun-stripe bronzer is back.
-The key for next year is to ensure the shade is right.
+The key for 2021 is to ensure the shade is right.
 Steer clear of warm oranges and instead opt for deep, red tones swept liberally over the apples of the cheeks and across the nose for a convincing sun-kissed look.
 Paired with a dark nude lip, it’s a totally evergreen look.

 Just Red Lipstick